Tours Cathedral: History

-The work recommenced with the choir in about 1220, and received financial assistance in from Louis IX, or Saint Louis.
+Work recommenced with the choir in about 1220 after receiving financial assistance from Louis IX.
 The choir and transept were rebuilt between 1240 and the beginning of the 14th century, using portions of the lower walls of the Romanesque structure.
-The lower portions were largely in the early Gothic style, the upper walls in the later Rayonnant style.
-At the end of the 14th century, the transept was completed.
-In 1356, the cathedral was re-dedicated to Saint Gatianus.
+At the end of the 14th century, the transept was completed, and the cathedral was re-dedicated in 1356 to Saint Gatianus.

-Further work and the construction of the towers was interrupted by the Hundred Years War (1337-1453).
-The nave was only finished during the 15th century by architects Jean de Dammartin, Jean Papin and Jean Durand. with financial assistance from Charles VII and the Duke of Brittany Jean V. In 1484 the lower portals were completed.
-The two new towers were erected just outside of the old city walls.
-The late-Roman surrounding wall is visible in cross section at the rear of the towers from the north.
+Further work and the construction of the towers were interrupted by the Hundred Years War.
+The nave was only finished during the 15th century by architects Jean de Dammartin, Jean Papin and Jean Durand, with financial assistance from Charles VII and the Duke of Brittany Jean V. In 1484 the lower portals were completed, and the two new towers were erected just outside the old city walls.
 The first tower was finished in 1534 and the second in 1547, with French Renaissance features in their crowns.

 The very slow construction of the cathedral led to a local saying: "... not until the cathedral is finished", to mean something particularly long and difficult to achieve.
 It also meant that the building presents a complex pattern of French religious types of architecture from the 13th century to the 16th.

 In 1787, responding to Vatican doctrines calling for making interiors of churches more open and welcoming, the jubé, or choir screen, which separated the choir from the nave, was removed.
-In 1793, during the French Revolution, the Jacobins smashed the statues on the church portal.
-The church was nationalised and transformed into a Temple of Reason, until the reign of Napoleon I. In 1848, portions of the cathedral, including the portal sculpture, were restored.
+In 1793, during the French Revolution, the church was heavily damaged by Jacobins, who smashed the statues on the church portal.
+However, unlike other churches in France, the cathedral was spared from complete destruction and functioned as a Temple of Reason until the reign of Napoleon I. In 1848, a small restoration project was done, with portions of the cathedral, including the portal sculpture, restored.

-A major restoration of the cathedral began in 1993.
-The organ restoration was completed in 1996, and began of the upper windows, Between 2010 and 2013 the restoration of the north transept and is rose window was completed, restored, and two hundred square meters of new windows, dedicated to Saint Martin, were added to cathedral.
-A new main altar was dedicated in 2018.
+A major restoration of the cathedral began in 1993, beginning with the upper windows.
+The organ restoration was completed in 1996, followed with the north transept and its rose window in 2010 and 2013.
+In addition to restoration, two hundred square meters of new windows, dedicated to Saint Martin, were added to cathedral and a new main altar was dedicated in 2018.

 Architecture

-The Exterior - West Front
+Exterior – west front

-The west front of the cathedral displays three very different styles of architecture harmoniously combined.
-The lower walls of the towers and the central block of the facade up to the triangular fronton date were built in sober Romanesque style, then, along with the buttresses, were covered with much more ornate and dense Flamboyant decoration.
+The west front of the cathedral displays three different styles of architecture.
+The lower walls of the towers and the central block of the facade up to the triangular fronton date were built in Romanesque style, and the rest of the front, along with the buttresses, were covered with much more ornate Flamboyant decoration.